duochanatharvard/Homogeneous_early_20th_century_warming/README_revised.md

 ---

-__B.5.__ This step will be the same as the quick start that generates Fig. 1-4 and Table 1, as well as numbers reported in the main text.
+__B.5.__ This step will be the same as the [quick reproduction](https://github.com/duochanatharvard/Homogeneous_early_20th_century_warming#quick-reproduction)  that generates Fig. 1-4 and Table 1, as well as numbers reported in the main text.

 <br>